Easy French Strawberry Mousse Dessert Without gelatin

 If you freeze strawberry mousse, you will end up with a delicious no churn homemade strawberry ice cream.
 If you choose to transform the mousse into ice cream, here are a few tips you should follow:

 - Make sure to add in some fresh strawberries before freezing.
 Fold them in gently.
 You can also add some chocolate chips if you like the chocolate strawberry combination.

-- Wrap the container twice in plastic wrap and then transfer to freezer bag.
-If you use a container that has a lid it would be great.
+- Wrap the container twice in plastic wrap and then transfer it to a freezer bag.
+If you use a container that has a lid – even better!.
 This will help minimize crystallization.

 - Let the strawberry ice cream sit at room temperature for a few minutes before serving.
 Enjoy!

-You can replace the strawberries in this recipe for other berries like raspberries, blueberries, and blackberries.
+- You can replace the strawberries in this recipe with other berries like raspberries, blueberries, and blackberries.